MicrosoftLearning/az-2003-deploy-cloud-native-applications-using-azure-container-apps/Instructions/Labs/LAB_AK_01_deploy_manage_container_app_azure_container_apps.md

 In this exercise, you ensure that scripting and developer tools are configured correctly on the virtual machine.

-It will take about 20 minutes to complete the following tasks:
+It will take about 20-25 minutes to complete the following tasks:

-- Configure Azure CLI extensions
+- Configure Azure CLI extensions.
-- Install Docker Desktop
+- Install Docker Desktop.
-- Install the .NET 8 SDK
+- Install the .NET 8 SDK.
-- Update Visual Studio Code and configure extensions
+- Update Visual Studio Code and configure extensions.

 #### Task 1: Uninstall Visual Studio Code